Treatment for gliomas in children

 - The age of the child

-Forebrain gliomas can be slow or fast growing.
+Gliomas in the cerebrum can be slow or fast growing.
 It is often possible for surgeons to remove the slow growing ones.
 If your surgeon can remove the tumour completely, this may be the only treatment your child needs.
 If surgery to remove a low grade tumour is not possible, your specialist may decide to delay further treatment and keep a close eye on your child with repeated scans, to see if the tumour begins to grow again.
-With other low grade tumours that have not been completely removed, or if the tumour is high grade, your specialist will decide between

-Choosing treatment is a decision that has to be made individually for your child by their specialist team of doctors, as there are so many things to be taken into account.
+Choosing treatment is a decision that has to be made individually for your child by their specialist team of doctors, because there are many things to take into account.
 Sometimes specialists prefer to use chemotherapy in very young children, so that they can delay radiotherapy until the child is older.

-Hindbrain or cerebellar gliomas are nearly all low grade.
+The cerebellum is the back part of the brain. it is coloured purple in the diagram above.
+It is also called the posterior fossa or hindbrain.
+Gliomas in the cerebellum are nearly all low grade.
 The main treatment is surgery and about 9 out of 10 can be completely removed.
-If the tumour is not completely removed, your specialist may decide to monitor the situation and delay treatment until there are signs that it is growing again.
+If the tumour is not completely removed, your specialist may decide to monitor the tumour with MRI scans and delay treatment until there are signs that it is growing again.
 Or your child's specialist may suggest radiotherapy or chemotherapy straight away.
 Sometimes it is possible to carry out more surgery.

 Depending on their age, your child may have radiotherapy for a diffuse type glioma in the brain stem.
-For very young children, specialists tend to give chemotherapy and delay radiotherapy until the child is older.
+For very young children, specialists tend to give chemotherapy because this can work well for these tumours in young children.
+They delay giving radiotherapy until the child is older.
 Fortunately brain stem gliomas are very rare in young children.

-If there is any risk that the child may lose their eyesight they need treatment and the specialist will try to remove as much of the tumour as possible.
+If there is any risk that the child may lose their eyesight they need to have treatment.
+Their specialist will try to remove as much of the tumour as possible.

 Surgery can be difficult in this area of the brain.
 If the tumour cannot be completely removed, your child's specialist may suggest

-Unfortunately childhood gliomas can come back many years after they have first been treated.
-The treatment for a brain tumour that has come back depends on the treatment your child had first time round.
+Unfortunately childhood gliomas can come back some time after they have first been treated.
+The treatment for a brain tumour that has come back depends on the treatment that your child had first time round.

 Your child's surgeon may be able to operate again.
 If your child didn't have radiotherapy before, then your specialist may suggest it now.
 If your child has had radiotherapy, they may still be able to have it again.
 Or their doctor may suggest chemotherapy instead.